-The colour scheme of the tri-colour LED (p.
-20) on the battery will indicate the status of the charging process.
+The colour scheme of the tri-colour LED (pg.
+20) will indicate the status of the charging process.

 Note: Don't leave the battery on charge in a closed vehicle on a hot day as it is temperature protected and will stop charging.